jeffboody/libvkk/core/readme.md

 1. Objects may be created from any thread
-2. Objects may be deleted from any thread as long as any renderer which used the object has already called end()
+2. Objects may be deleted from any thread as long as any renderer/compute which used the object has already called end()
 3. Objects must not be used by any thread once deleted
 4. Object deletion is a non-blocking operation
 5. Images should be created in a worker thread since the